 DLX: Why did you decide to focus your blog on fashion and luxury?

-Coco: It’s not really a case of just being focussed on fashion and luxury, it’s a case of sharing my passion with the world.
+Coco Hamilton: It’s not really a case of just being focussed on fashion and luxury, it’s a case of sharing my passion with the world.
 I love fashion and I love quality — I surround myself with good things.
-I enjoy sharing my unique living with the world so more people get to “experience” it with me.
+I enjoy sharing my unique living with the world so more people get “experience” it with me.
 It’s refreshing to read comments young viewers leave on my Instagram on how they look up to me and I aspire to become a real inspiration to them.

-DLX: What’s your favourite brand and why?
+DLX: What’s your favorite brand and why?

-Coco: It would be too difficult for me to choose just one brand.
+Coco Hamilton: It would be too difficult for me to choose just one brand.
 I like numerous luxury brands.
 However, Tom Ford, Gucci, and Balmain have a special place in my heart.
 I do have a large collection of items from various brands.
 I’d rather have the best of everything than restrict myself to only one brand.

 DLX: You went to law school.
 How are you using the degree now?

-Coco: I like to think that I use my law degree all the time in my day to day life.
+Coco Hamilton: I like to think that I use my law degree all the time in my day to day life.
 It definitely gave me the discipline I needed to become a successful businesswoman and has contributed highly to the success of CCLDN.

 DLX: What or who inspires you and why?

-Coco: Donatella Versace will always be everything to me — both as a style icon, businesswoman, and person.
+Coco Hamilton: Donatella Versace will always be everything to me — both as a style icon, businesswoman, and person.